-- What is VAT deregistration?
+What is the VAT deregistration threshold?

 What are the main reasons for VAT deregistration?

-What are the main reasons for VAT deregistration?There are two main reasons a business can close a VAT registration: when it has stopped making taxable supplies or when it doesnt expect taxable turnover to be more than the deregistration threshold.
-You are therefore permitted to request a voluntary deregistration if:
+There are two main reasons a business can close a VAT registration: when it has stopped making taxable supplies or when it doesnt expect taxable turnover to be more than the deregistration threshold.

 you can satisfy HMRC that your taxable turnover over the next 12 months won’t exceed the deregistration threshold, or;

 you close down a section of your business and are able to satisfy HMRC that your taxable turnover for the rest of the year will not exceed the deregistration threshold

 Your business has ceased trading and has no intention making future taxable sales